hodgestar/qutip-scipy-2022/README.md

 Or by using [Google Colab](https://colab.research.google.com/github/hodgestar/qutip-scipy-2022/blob/main/).

-If you are using Google Colab, you'll need to uncomment and run the cell that installs QuTiP for you (it is immediately after the initial instructions).
+If you are using Google Colab, you'll need to first install QuTiP by running the command `!pip install 'qutip[full]'` in a cell by itself.

 ## Testing your installation